Excellent Vacations: Budapest, Hungary and Salzburg, Austria

 I am sure that all US airlines and all their employees do not behave like I experienced with Mr. Batista at EWR, but I will probably not use United again.
 He may be an excellent employee, but employing him or anyone else who acts in a hot-headed manner with customers, should not be exposed to customers.
 I was angry because of my delays, but I was looking for some sympathy and understanding to solve my continuing flight connection problems and not insults from a United Airline employee.
 It is possible that he had a bad day and this is the only time he behaved that way - but unlikely.
 It is up to his management to decide.

 Upon landing at Newark International on the return from Frankfurt, one experiences very slow processing, very slow security checks with huge lines, crowded conditions and a dirtier airport.
 It feels like an arrival in a third world country.
 The Knoxville, Tennessee airport is magic in comparison; very clean and beautiful, with relatively fast security processing.

 I lost three hard salamis that were excellent, and three great bottles of wine in customs on return.
 I did not check the fine print in the latest US regulations.
 I do not think it was reasonable, but the agents were polite and acted according to the law, which I did not check on departure.
-The duty on any wine you bring home is rediculously low.
+Totally my fault.